vishnu1411/Oct25DallasHack/Prerequisites.md

 - `Microsoft.MachineLearningServices`

 📌 **How to register**:

 - Navigate to **Azure Portal** → **Subscription Settings** → **Resource Providers**
 - Select each provider and **click Register**

+**⚠️ Important**: Ensure that all necessary resource providers are registered.
+For example, you might need to register **Microsoft.PolicyInsights** and **Microsoft.Cdn** policies by selecting them and clicking the register button in the Azure Portal.

 ---